 Incremental activities which have, or may have, a cumulative adverse effect on the resource areas protected by this bylaw.

-The term "bank" shall include the land area which normally abuts and confines a water body; the lower boundary being the mean annual low flow level, and the upper boundary being the first break in the slope observed in the field or the mean annual flood level, whichever is higher.
+The term "bank" shall include the land area which normally abuts and confines a water body; the lower boundary being the mean annual low flow level, and the upper boundary being the first break in the slope observed in the field or the mean annual high water line, whichever is higher.

 The term “cumulative adverse effect” shall mean the adverse effects of activities regulated under this bylaw